 - Failure to Know or Apply the Law.
 It’s an attorney’s job to know the current laws and how to apply them.
 Failure to do this could jeopardize a client’s case.

 - Planning Error.
-This is when the counsel has all the facts and still makes an error when it comes to strategizing or proceeding.
+This is when the council has all the facts and still makes an error when it comes to strategizing or proceeding.

 - Inadequate Investigation.
 Certain facts and evidence will be presented that have been discovered in an investigation, but the evidence in question was never actually found.